Foundation / Corporation

 McHenry County Community Foundation

-Grants ranging from $1,000 to $25,000 to McHenry County, Illinois nonprofit organizations for programs in the areas of health, human services, arts, culture, education, and environment.
-First-time applicants are required to attend the March 13 workshop.
-LOIs are due April 18.
+Grants ranging from $1,000 to $25,000 to McHenry County, Illinois nonprofit organizations for programs that impact the local community.
+An LOI must be submitted prior to the full application.
+First-time applicants are required to attend a workshop.
+Program areas include health, human services, arts, culture, education, and the environment.

 The McHenry County Community Foundation looks for projects and programs where a moderate amount of grant money can produce a significant result.
 The Foundation looks for innovative, but practical approaches to solving community problems, especially those not currently being met by an existing organization.